cuongpo/create_token_agent/README.md

-# Agent Starter / OpenServ SDK Tutorial
+# ERC20 Token Creation Agent / OpenServ SDK

-A starter project to help you get started building AI agents with the [OpenServ SDK](https://github.com/openserv-labs/sdk) - a TypeScript framework that simplifies agent development.
-Whether you're new to AI development or an experienced developer, this guide will help you get started quickly.
+A specialized agent built with the [OpenServ SDK](https://github.com/openserv-labs/sdk) that creates and deploys ERC20 tokens on the Polygon Amoy testnet.
+This agent provides a simple interface for token creation without requiring deep blockchain knowledge, making it accessible to both developers and non-technical users.

-## What You'll Learn
+## Features

-- Setting up your development environment
-- Creating a basic AI agent using the OpenServ SDK
-- Testing your agent locally with `process()` using OpenAI API
-- Deploying your agent to the OpenServ platform
+- **Easy Token Creation**: Create and deploy custom ERC20 tokens on Polygon Amoy testnet with just a few parameters
+- **Flexible Configuration**: Specify token name, symbol, and initial supply through environment variables or direct input
+- **Multiple Deployment Methods**: Deploy tokens through the agent interface or directly via command line
+- **Secure Implementation**: Built with OpenZeppelin's audited and secure token standards
+- **Developer-Friendly**: Simple interface that abstracts away blockchain complexity while providing full control
+- **Detailed Deployment Information**: Get comprehensive information about your deployed token, including contract address and explorer links

 ## Prerequisites

 - Basic knowledge of JavaScript/TypeScript
 - Node.js installed on your computer
 - An OpenServ account (create one at [platform.openserv.ai](https://platform.openserv.ai))
-- (Optional) An OpenAI API key for local testing
+- An OpenAI API key for local testing
+- A wallet with MATIC tokens on Polygon Amoy testnet (for gas fees)
+- Private key for your Polygon Amoy wallet

 ## Getting Started

 ### 1. Set Up Your Project

-First, clone this agent-starter template repository to get a pre-configured project:
+First, clone this repository to get a pre-configured token creation agent:

 ```bash
 git clone https://github.com/openserv-labs/agent-starter.git